Where to find Pursuits and Bounties in Destiny 2

 Where to find Pursuits and Bounties

 To find your Pursuits and Bounties, open up the Director and tab over to the left.
-The Director is where you will find the Roster, Destinations, Map, and your Pursuits tab.
+The Director is where you will find the Eververse Store, Map, Destinations, Roster, Season Pass, and the Quests tab.
 This should make it easier to switch between finding Challenges to complete and working out where to go for Bounties.

-The Pursuits tab has received an update with this shift, which makes it far more accessible.
+The Quests tab has received an update with this shift, which makes it far more accessible.
 You will now be able to hold 63 quest items, an increase of 13 from the previous 50.
-With new Pinnacle weapon quests being added each season, this should make it easier for some players to keep them all active, especially those unable to finish them quickly.
+What's really important is that Pursuits and Quests are now separate from Bounties.
+This affords you more space and allows you to easily see your goals at a glance.

 Given that these quest items now have more space, each one actually includes a little blurb of what to do, meaning you don’t need to hover over all of them to see the next step.